What To Wear In Sardinia

 Sunglasses

-Sunglasses are a must.
+Sunglasses are what to wear in Sardinia Italy year round.
 Much more than just statement eyewear, a good, reliable pair of shades work in tandem with sunscreen and wearing a sunhat to provide you with comprehensive sun protection.

 For this reason, it’s good to get yourself a pair of sunglasses that have adequate protection – UV 400 (or 100% UV absorption) is the best.